 While going about my afternoon, I’m keeping an ear out and every so often peeking out the kitchen window…

 And, out here, when rain is predicted, you know without a doubt that rain is coming, as it is tonight.
-I’m waiting for it as I write, seeing those deep, deep blue grey clouds emerging on the horizon, gathering overhead with surprising speed, evidently full to the brim of the very thing we so desperately need – water in the form of rain!
+As I write, I am watching gorgeous deep blue grey clouds emerging on the horizon, gathering overhead with surprising speed and evidently full to the brim of the very thing we so desperately need – rain.

-Yes, out here when rain is predicted it invariable comes.
-The only thing being that the land and sky are immense and the rain somewhat fickle, falling as it pleases in patchy, haphazard fashion, such that, even though you may be staring straight up at the darkest rain clouds you’ll ever see, until those raindrops actually start to fall, you’re never quite sure if it is going fall on your specific patch of dirt – it might just swing right on by and miss you altogether!
+Out here when rain is predicted it more reliably comes.
+Well, at least comes near.
+The predicted rain does come but it is somewhat fickle, falling as it pleases in a patchy, haphazard fashion such that, even though you may be staring straight up at the darkest rain clouds you’ll ever see, until those raindrops actually start to fall, you’re never quite sure if it is going fall on your specific patch of dirt – it just as likely might just swing right on by and miss you altogether!

 As it does indeed tonight.